elastio/bon/website/src/blog/bon-v3-release.md

 There are ideas for a new `#[builder(flag)]` attribute ([#142](https://github.com/elastio/bon/issues/142)) that would generate a pair of setters:

--   `member()` - doesn't accept any arguments, set the member to `true`
+-   `member()` - doesn't accept any arguments, sets the member to `true`
 -   `with_member(bool)` - accepts a boolean value like a usual setter

 These features are on the next priority list for `bon`, so stay tuned for more updates!

 ## Summary

-Huge thank you for 1150 stars ⭐ [on Github](https://github.com/elastio/bon)!
+Huge thank you for 1160 stars ⭐ [on Github](https://github.com/elastio/bon)!
 Consider giving [`bon`][bon-github] a star if you haven't already.
 Share it with your friends/colleagues to help others discover it 🔭.
 Your support and feedback are a big motivation and together we can build a better builder 🐱!

 Bon's goal is to empower everyone to build beautiful APIs with great flexibility and extensibility.
-If you have any feedback or ideas for improvement consider joining [our Discord server](https://bon-rs.com/discord) to discuss them, or just [open an issue/discussion on Github](https://github.com/elastio/bon/issues).
+If you have any feedback or ideas for improvement consider joining [our Discord server](https://bon-rs.com/discord) to discuss them, create an issue/discussion or a PR on [Github](https://github.com/elastio/bon/issues).

 <!-- ::: tip

-You can leave comments for this post on the platform of your choice:
+See what people are saying about this on:

 -   [Reddit](https://www.reddit.com/r/rust/comments/1fgmbo7/media_nextgen_builder_macro_bon_23_release/)
 -   [X (Twitter)](https://x.com/veetaha/status/1834951093559648544)